Overinterpretation reveals image classification model pathologies: Details of Human Classification Benchmark

 \section{Details of Human Classification Benchmark}

-Here we include additional details on our benchmark of human classification accuracy of sparse pixel subsets (Section~\ref{sec:methods-human}).
+Here we include additional details on our benchmark of human classification accuracy of sparse pixel-subsets (Section~\ref{sec:methods-human}).
 Figure~\ref{fig:supp-human-images} shows all images shown to users (100 images each for 5\%, 30\% and 50\% pixel-subsets of CIFAR-10 test images).
-Each set of 100 images has pixel-subsets stemming from each of the three architectures roughly equally (35 ResNet20, 35 ResNet18, 30 VGG16).
-Figure~\ref{fig:human-accuracy-scatter} depicts the correlation between human classification accuracy and pixel-subset size.
+Each set of 100 images has pixel-subsets stemming from each of the three architectures roughly equally (35 ResNet20, 35 ResNet18, 30 VGG16).\footnote{ The human classification benchmark was performed using pixel-subsets computed from earlier implementations of the three CNN architectures (in Keras rather than PyTorch).
+Figure~\ref{fig:input-dropout-corruption-specific} shows all pixel-subsets derived from these models that were shown to users in the human classification benchmark.
+ResNet20 was based on a Keras example using 16 initial filters and optimized with Adam for 200 epochs (batch size 32, initial learning rate 0.001, reduced after epochs 80, 120, 160, and 180 to 1e-4, 1e-5, 1e-6, and 5e-7, respectively).
+ResNet18 was based on a GitHub implementation using 64 initial filters, initial strides (1, 1), initial kernel size (3, 3), no initial pooling layer, weight decay 0.0005 and trained using SGD with Nesterov momentum 0.9 for 200 epochs (batch size 128, initial learning rate 0.1, reduced by a factor of 5 after epochs 60, 120, and 160).
+VGG16 was based on a GitHub implementation trained with weight decay 0.0005 and SGD with Nesterov momentum 0.9 for 250 epochs (batch size 128, initial learning rate 0.1, decayed after each epoch as $0.1 \cdot 0.5^{{\lfloor} \text{epoch} / 20 {\rfloor}}$).
+We selected the final model checkpoint that maximized test accuracy.
+We found these models exhibited similar overinterpretation behavior to the final models. { \begin{itemize} \item \url{https://keras.io/examples/cifar10_resnet/} \item \url{https://github.com/keras-team/keras-contrib/blob/master/keras_contrib/applications/resnet.py} \item \url{https://github.com/geifmany/cifar-vgg/blob/e7d4bd4807d15631177a2fafabb5497d0e4be3ba/cifar10vgg.py} \end{itemize} } } Figure~\ref{fig:human-accuracy-scatter} shows the correlation between human classification accuracy and pixel-subset size (accuracies shown in Table~\ref{tab:human-results}).